-For future work, we aim to investigate, how the single evidence networks can be suitably combined into a weighted network.
+For future work, we aim to investigate, how the different evidence networks can be suitably combined into a single network.
 For this, we need to further analyze the individual structure of the networks, and the possible interactions.
-Furthermore, we plan to extend our experiments for a larger count of networks and clusterings in order to generalize the obtained results further.
+Another interesting options for further research is the improvement of the clustering algorithms on the user - tag data.
+An improved preprocessing of the tagging data seems a promising direction for further improving the general approach.
+Furthermore, we plan to extend our experiments for a larger count of networks and clusterings in order to generalize the obtained results to a broader bases.